rolfbecker/snapcon2022/Workshop_1.md

-# Workshop 1:<br>Object Detection with Snap! and DetectNet on NVIDIA Jetson Nano
+# Workshop 1:<br>Object Detection in Snap! with DetectNet on NVIDIA Jetson Nano